 With ongoing advancements in visual technology, businesses are constantly looking for new and innovative methods to promote their brand, create engaging experiences, and enhance the overall experience of stakeholders.
-However, due to advancements in smart phone technology, augmented reality (AR) is now becoming more accessible than ever to the public, allowing many businesses to develop immersive and captivating content.
-One industry that has greatly benefitted from utilising AR is the healthcare industry, which has now begun to use this innovative technology in the training and education of medical professionals, as well as the treatment of patients.
+However, due to advancements in smart phone technology, augmented reality is now becoming more accessible than ever to the public, allowing many businesses to develop immersive and captivating content.
+One industry that has greatly benefitted from utilising augmented reality is the healthcare industry, which has now begun to use this innovative technology in the training and education of medical professionals, as well as the treatment of patients.

 So, what is Augmented Reality?

-AR has also become increasingly popular in the world of gaming, as game developers have utilised smartphone technology to allow players to blend a gaming experience in a real-world setting.
+Augmented reality has also become increasingly popular in the world of gaming, as game developers have utilised smartphone technology to allow players to blend a gaming experience in a real-world setting.
 The most popular example of this is ‘Pokémon Go’, which allows players to locate, capture, train, and battle virtual Pokémon in the player’s real-world location.

 Applications of Augmented Reality in Healthcare